 allow and encourage staff to participate in decision-making, especially where it affects them, eg those about the way they work;

 Workforce involvement above your legal consultation duties helps improve participation and safety achievements.
 Don't just give workers the what (in what needs to be done), but also explain why.
 Understanding the reason or importance of a safety rule or procedure helps to gain commitment and compliance.

-These 10 essential principles of good health and safety management will ensure that key areas of safety management are addressed, giving you the foundations for safety success.
+These ten essential principles of good health and safety management will help you address the fundamental areas of safety management, giving you the foundations for safety success.

 For all the forms, documents, checklists and reports your business needs, browse hundreds of health and safety templates in our library.